Soil Characterization and Quaternary Pedology Laboratory

 Moisture and Gravel Content

 Moisture and gravel contents of soil and sediment samples may be requested as standalone analyses, but are commonly required as sample pretreatment steps for most of our services.
-Moisture content is determined gravimetrically by drying bulk soil samples for 24 hours at 105°C (110°C for foreign soils).
+Moisture content is determined gravimetrically by drying bulk soil samples for 24 hours at 105°C (110°C for foreign soils) (ASTM D2216).
 Thoroughly dried soil samples are sieved to quantitatively separate the >2 mm (gravel) fraction.
 Additional analyses are commonly conducted on the <2 mm “fine-earth” fraction.

 Organic Matter/Carbonate Removal